offertoro/VideoViewer/part2/README.md

 In our example tier 3 data is kept on a remote server (so no need to define it here).
 Our local mysql db should hold only tier 1 and tier 2 data.

 Some statements about VideoViewer's user sessions:
-* only one session can be opened per ip at the same time.
+* only one session can be opened per ip at the same time. (tier 1).
 * a user session remains open for only 3 hours.
 * there must be a way to manually close a user's session without waiting for 3 hours.
 * if the user requests "fulfill" before the time is up for the video then nothing happens (it doesn't "fulfill").
 The same goes for "close_session".
 * a user must view the videos ONE AT A TIME in order to get paid. opening another client app from another computer under the same ip should not allow closing the session sooner than expected (nor paying the user).
 * every ip is allowed to open only 15 sessions per day. once 15 sessions were already closed for that ip, no more sessions can be opened that day.
 * there must be a way to set a total number of sessions per day for all users. a user may not open a session if the total number of closed sessions for that day is reached - even if the user didn't reach its own 15 sessions per day.
+Please try to avoid doing a SELECT COUNT(*).
 * every video has a global unique id
 * the user must send the next video object it is going to watch (properties "id", "url", "timer" fetched earlier via the "feed" request) to "create_session". every new session must be initialized with the first video the user is going to watch. the first video can be "fulfilled" once its "timer" has passed since the session was created.
 * the user must pass the next video object it is going to watch to the "fulfill" request. a video can be "fulfilled" once its "timer" has passed since the last "fulfill". for example - the user has just finished watching video1 and trying to "fulfill".
 When requesting "fulfill" on video1 the user must also provide the details of the next video (video2 with "timer" set to 30 secs) it is about to watch. the user can "fulfill" video2 only 30 seconds after it has requested "fulfill" the last time (on video1).